gangdong/gangdong.github.io/_posts/2019-12-21-Fingerprint-frmk3.markdown

      * communicating with the specific module implementation.
      *
      * One module can support multiple devices with different versions.
 This
-     * can be useful when a device interface changes in an incompatible way
+     * Can be useful when a device interface changes in an incompatible way
      * but it is still necessary to support older implementations at the same
      * time.
 One such example is the Camera 2.0 API.
      *